 How Does 33” Tires Affect Fuel Economy on a MQ Triton

-Increased unsprang weight is the quickest way to increase fuel consumption.
+Increased unsprung weight is the quickest way to increase fuel consumption.
 The heavier tires and rolling mass affects the consumption directly since it’s positioned below the suspension, which means, the engine, transmission, CV Joints, and other drivetrain components are required to work slightly harder to move and rotate the heavier wheels.
 This is especially obvious when pulling off.

 So, before you do the big tire upgrade, make sure you understand your fuel economy WILL be negatively affected!
 Sure, your truck will look more aggressive, have better traction, and perform better off-road, however, it all comes at a price.
-Also, depending how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a substantial difference in torque applied on the wheels.
+Also, depending on how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a substantial difference in torque applied on the wheels.

-When doing a tire upgrade, there are so many variables to consider before running out and dropping a load on some expensive over-sized tires.
-Your first and foremost exercise, should be to determine what your primary purpose for the upgrade will be.
-Is it purely for aesthetics or will you need maximum practicality, off road ability, while maintaining articulation.
+When doing a tire upgrade, there are so many variables to consider before running out and dropping a load on some expensive oversized tires.
+Your first and foremost exercise should be to determine what your primary purpose for the upgrade will be.
+Is it purely for aesthetics or will you need maximum practicality, off-road ability, while maintaining articulation?

-Do you need more load carrying capacity, which means the tires load rating will be an important factor?
+Do you need more load-carrying capacity, which means the tire’s load rating will be an important factor?
 Also, what other accessories are you planning on fitting to the truck at a later stage?
 Will you be towing?
 This will determine what kind of suspension package you should opt for, which might impact the maximum recommended tire size.

-However, if the main purpose for the tire upgrade is for improved aesthetics, and you have no intention of venturing off road, apart from the occasional dirt road then your stock suspension is more than up for the task and you will not need to lift the truck.
-In most cases a truck with a stock suspension can actually accommodate the same size tire as a truck with a 2″ lift but without the flex.
+However, if the main purpose for the tire upgrade is for improved aesthetics, and you have no intention of venturing off-road, apart from the occasional dirt road then your stock suspension is more than up for the task and you will not need to lift the truck.
+In most cases, a truck with a stock suspension can actually accommodate the same size tire as a truck with a 2″ lift but without the flex.